cat-dogtxt/.github/profile/README.md

 ## Welcome to BTU CSE Bot Page!

-🙋‍♀️ A short introduction - This organization about a discord bot that we're working on it!
+🙋‍♀️ A short introduction - This organization about our projects that we're working on it!

 🌈 Contributors - Bursa Technical University Students